Mixed Hodge Structures on Alexander Modules: Monodromy Action on Alexander Modules and Finite Cyclic Covers

 It remains to show that the bottom right square of (\ref{eq:thetaN}) commutes.
 To this end, consider the arrow labeled $(3)$.
 Up to composing with the isomorphism $ H_i(U;p_!\cL_N)\cong H_i(U_N;\cL_N)$, it is the bottom path in the following diagram.

-On the top row we have the same $R$-linear isomorphism $R\cong \Hom_R(R,R(N))$ that we used above, composed with (Ext applied to) the adjunction map $\Hom_R(R,R(N))\mapsto R(N)$, sending $\varphi\mapsto \varphi(1)$.
+On the top part of the diagram we have the same $R$-linear isomorphism $R\cong \Hom_R(R,R(N))$ that was used above, composed with (Ext applied to) the adjunction map $\Hom_R(R,R(N))\mapsto R(N)$, sending $\varphi\mapsto \varphi(1)$.
 We leave to the reader the verification that this diagram commutes, noting that one can use the classification of modules over a PID to reduce to the case where $H_i(U;p_!\cL_N)$ is a cyclic module.

 Therefore, to show that the bottom right square in (\ref{eq:thetaN}) commutes, we may use the description of the map above.
 We show that it commutes by taking the complexes whose cohomologies give rise to this square.
 Take a base point $x_N\in U_N$, let $x=p(x_N)$ and $\pi_1 \coloneqq \pi_1(U,x)\supset \pi_1(U_N,x_N) \eqqcolon \pi_1'$.
 Denote the stalk $M \coloneqq (\cL_N)_{x_N}$, seen as a $R(N)[\pi_1']$-module.
 Note that $(p_*\cL_N)_x\cong k[\pi_1]\otimes_{k[\pi_1']} M$, which becomes an $R$-module by letting $t\in R$ act as $\gamma\in \pi_1$ such that $f_*(\gamma)$ is the counterclockwise generator of $\pi_1(\C^*)$.
 Let $C_\bullet$ be the singular chain complex of the universal cover of $U$ with $k$ coefficients, seen as a right $k[\pi_1]$-module by the inverse of deck transformations.
 Then, the square we are interested in arises from the cohomology of the commutative diagram below.